 - Variable speeds with some servers

-VPN.ac is a security-focused VPN that’s based in Romania.
+Last up on our China VPN list is VPN.ac, a security-focused VPN that’s based in Romania.
 It offers excellent performance and works very well in China, even when other VPNs are not getting through the Great Firewall.
-While VPN.ac does not have as large of a server network as ExpressVPN or NordVPN, their servers do offer great speeds.
+While VPN.ac does not have as large of a server network as ExpressVPN or NordVPN, their servers do offer great speeds and reliability.

 For a smaller VPN provider, VPN.ac does well in many different areas, as explained in the VPN.ac review.
 The speeds are excellent and the apps have some great features.
-One minor drawback is that VPN.ac does keep basic connection logs for network security, but these are not activity logs and do not include any browsing history.
+These features include double-hop VPN servers (22 to choose from), built-in leak protection settings, and numerous encryption options.
+One minor drawback is that VPN.ac does keep basic connection logs for network security.
+But, as explained on their website, this does not include any activity/usage data and everything is automatically erased daily.

 Overall, VPN.ac is one of the best VPNs for China you will find, even if you have never heard about this smaller provider before.